 Complete Your Rollover With Our Rollover Concierge

-When you schedule a call with one of our Rollover Specialists, we’ll call your current 401(k) plan provider together.
+When you schedule a call with a rollover concierge, we’ll call your current 401(k) plan provider together.

 We will be on the phone with you every step of the way to make sure your rollover is completed with ease.
 Schedule a call now, and we’ll take care of the rest.

 Remember that a traditional, tax-deferred 401(k) should be rolled over to a traditional IRA (otherwise your rollover funds may be subject to taxes).
 Though rarer, funds from a Roth 401(k), can be rolled over to a Roth IRA.

 If you’re not sure what type of retirement account you have, and which rollover account to set up, our guide makes it really easy and will help you find out your account type.

 Knowing your account type is important.
 For example, if you try to roll over a 401(k) to a Roth IRA, it’s considered a Roth conversion and you’ll likely owe taxes on that transfer of funds.

 (If you’re wondering about how to roll over an existing IRA to Betterment, you can do that with us as well.)

 While it’s free to initiate a Betterment IRA rollover, your 401(k) provider may charge you for closing your account.
 As you’re starting a partial rollover of your 401(k) funds, ask your current plan provider whether you will incur any fees.

 Once your Betterment rollover account is setup, you’ll begin to benefit from some of the lowest investing fees in the industry.

 Whatever you do, don’t procrastinate or let your investments sit idly by with your company’s 401(k) provider.
 Roll your 401(k) over to Betterment now.